pedroborges/kirby-autogit/readme.md

         'file.sort'    => 'Sorted file %s',
         'file.delete'  => 'Deleted file %s',
     ]);

-### autogit.branch
-Git branch where commits will go to.
-Auto Git **won't** create the branch for you, make sure it exists prior to changing the default value.

 ### autogit.remote.name
 Which remote repository to use.
 Defaults to `origin`.